MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystemStatusTypeFilter.md

 * `statusType` A value indicating the availability status type to filter for.

 #### Returns
-A new instance of this class with the given type filter.
+Returns an MCDRemoteSystemStatusTypeFilter object filtered by type.

 ### initWithType
 `- (nullable instancetype)initWithType:(MCDRemoteSystemStatusType)statusType;`

 #### Parameters
+* `statusType`

-* `statusType` A value indicating the availability status type to filter for.
+A value indicating the availability status type to filter for.

 #### Returns
-A new instance of this class with the given type filter.
+Returns an MCDRemoteSystemStatusTypeFilter object initialized with the type.